FredAtLandMetrics/corrigible/README.md

 ============

 **corrigible** builds on the capabilities of the fantastic automated configuration tool, [ansible](http://www.ansible.com/home), by adding:
-* ansible directive re-use
+* ansible yaml re-use
-* sysV-style directive ordering
+* sysV-style ordering of ansible snippets
 * simplified variable substitution
-* runlevels for full vs. partial playbook execution
+* run selectors for full vs. partial playbook execution

 From the ansible workflow, corrigible removes:
-* duplicated playbook directives
+* duplicated playbook snippets
 * hosts files

 It begins with a workspace, which defaults to */usr/local/etc/corrigible*.
-In the workspace, should be three subdirectories: *files*, *directives*, and *machines*:
+In the workspace, should be three subdirectories: *files*, *plans*, and *systems*:
-* **files** - files to be copied to the provisioned machines.  subdirectories are ok.
+* **files** - files to be copied to the provisioned systems.  subdirectories are ok.
-* **machines** - toplevel config files for hosts (or groups of hosts)
+* **systems** - toplevel config files for hosts (or groups of hosts)
-* **directives** - playbook excerpts and *directive* files which allow for intelligent grouping of playbook excerpts
+* **plans** - playbook excerpts and *plan* files which allow for intelligent grouping of playbook excerpts

-The *machines* and *directives* directories are where all the magic happens for corrigible.
-The *machines* directory contains holds *meta* files which tell corrigible how to start the provisioning process for a given host (or group of hosts).
+The *systems* and *plans* directories are where all the magic happens for corrigible.
+The *systems* directory contains holds *.system* files which tell corrigible how to start the provisioning process for a given host (or group of hosts).

-Once the machine file and various directive files are in place, provisioning is as simple as:
+Once the system file and various plan files are in place, provisioning is as simple as:
 ```shell
 corrigible somehost
 ```

 Why?
 ====
-I really like ansible, but it's awkward.
+I really like ansible, but it's awkward at scale.
 I feel like it's made to be simple and, as soon as I try to do something a bit more complicated (but not THAT much), I end up copying bits of ansible playbooks around (or forgetting to, which is arguably worse).

-I really don't like doing things more than once.
-But I maintain a stable of playbooks and I'm copying ssh keys around from one to the other and part of my troubleshooting routine for them is to look for places where I fixed an issue in one playbook but didn't insert it into the three others that could also have used the fix.

-After a great discussion with a coworker about our particular set of requirements, I scratched out a design for corrigible to meet them without sacrificing ansible's simplicity (which we both agreed was priority #1).
+After a great discussion with a coworker about our particular set of requirements, I scratched out a design for corrigible to meet our needs without sacrificing ansible's simplicity (which we both agreed was priority #1).

 For us, it will help scale ansible's utility without all the complexity.

 Before You Begin
 ================

-As mentioned above, corrigible expects three directories to exist: one for files, one for machine config files and one for directive files.
+As mentioned above, corrigible expects three directories to exist: one for files, one for system config files and one for plan files.

-These directories default to */usr/local/etc/corrigible[files|machines|directives]* but can be customized via the following environment variables:
+These directories default to */usr/local/etc/corrigible[files|systems|plans]* but can be customized via the following environment variables:
-* **CORRIGIBLE_PATH** - define this to configure a directory which will contain *files*, *machines*, and *directives* subdirectories
+* **CORRIGIBLE_PATH** - define this to configure a directory which will contain *files*, *systems*, and *plans* subdirectories
 * **CORRIGIBLE_FILES** - define this to configure a directory which will contain files for corrigible
-* **CORRIGIBLE_MACHINES** - define this to configure a directory which will contain machine configuration files for corrigible
+* **CORRIGIBLE_SYSTEMS** - define this to configure a directory which will contain system configuration files for corrigible
-* **CORRIGIBLE_DIRECTIVES** - define this to configure a directory which will contain directive files for corrigible
+* **CORRIGIBLE_PLANS** - define this to configure a directory which will contain plan files for corrigible

 Overview of the Corrigible directories
 ======================================